The 4 Types of Garage Doors

 Timber Side Hinged Garage Door

-Steel is the most common type of garage door material you will find in the UK.
-Steel is perfect for a garage door as it is high strength yet low cost.
+Steel is the perfect material for a garage door as it is high strength yet low cost.

-Modern timber-sourced garage doors offer surprisingly long-lasting periods of protection.
+Modern timber garage doors offer also surprisingly long-lasting periods of protection.
 So long as you wipe down door panels often, timber does not need as much maintenance as people think.

-Aluminium roller doors consist of foam-filled laths which provide a powerful level of insulation that other materials cannot.
+This is because the aluminium-based foam filled laths provide a powerful level of insulation that other materials cannot.

 ABS doors are made from a tough yet flexible material often used to make car bumpers.
 The selling point of ABS is to be impact and dent resistant with a ‘bounce-back’ property.